Cutwell/Spicy-Image-Recognition/README.md

 2. Convert this data set into a set of matrices.
 3. Take an unlabelled photo and convert it into a matrix.
 4. Compare each item in the data set with the unknown image, and determine percentage similarity.

+ - All images are converted to black and white binary matrices.